 Of course, what I understood once I felt that grief was that I was nothing like my father.
 And this divorce would be nothing like what I experienced.
 And with the help of my old friend and therapist, I girded up my armor to do battle for the health and well-being of my kids.
 I reaffirmed my decision to stay in the house until school was out.
 And I also committed to directing as much of my anger as possible to him and away from my ex-to-be.

 When it initially came down, I really did want to run away.
 And then I wanted to fight.
 But the fight was about my own emotional hurt and not “what was best for the kids.”
 The situation sucks.
 The divorce is going to happen.
 Try and slow down.
 Get a person and place where you can voice and process the anger, outside of the marriage, and not with the marriage counselor either, your wife doesn’t need it to be part of that process.

 There will be time for anger.
 There will be moments when anger is the only way you can find to stand up for what you believe to be right.
 But the rest is up to you.

-In my case, it was important for me that my kids not be blindsided while they were still in school.
+In my case, it was important to me that my kids not be blindsided while they were still in school.
 (That’s how my parent’s divorce was revealed to me.)
 And the mechanics of divorce were going to take some time, so let’s just calm down and get to work on the next steps.
 And once my then-wife got onboard with that idea, we weathered the next two months with very little drama, on the outside.
 The devastation was starting to take its toll inside me.
 But I wouldn’t be able to listen or feel those feelings until I made it out the other side of the process.
-So… On to June we sailed in our leaky family boat.
+So… On to June, we sailed in our leaky family boat.

 - Super Judo Warrior Dad in Divorce